 Never underestimate the power of a good story — people love it!
 Nikhila used the example of Masque, a new fine dining restaurant in Mumbai, to illustrate her point.
 She narrated the story behind one of the dishes — the sea buckthorn ice lolly that is served with a black pepper mousse.

 “Sea buckthorn is only available at one place in India.
-Chef Prateek Sandhu had to fly to Ladakh and from there, travel six hours to the Nubra valley.
+Chef Prateek Sadhu had to fly to Ladakh and from there, travel six hours to the Nubra valley.
 He then went to Turduk, a small village on the Pakistan border,” she elaborates.
 “This village has no electricity and no connectivity.
-Chef Sandhu took a couple of days to forage the delicious berries and bring them back to Mumbai.
+Chef Sadhu took a couple of days to forage the delicious berries and bring them back to Mumbai.
 All for that one dish, the ice lolly.
 So the story really writes itself.”

 A point to remember: The art of storytelling is crucial to brand building.